rotsix/bin/README.md

 ```

 ## bat.sh
-Trololo battery notifier
+Trololo battery notifier.

 ##### Install
-Just copy in your `$PATH`
+Just copy in your `$PATH`.

 ##### Config
-You can directly modify the script to adapt to your uses
+You can directly modify the script to adapt to your uses.

 ##### Usage
 ```